SiaFoundation/siad/types/typesutil/README.md

 graphs or fee structures.
 The goal of the transaction graph is to be a much simpler method for constructing elaborate transaction setups vs. constructing these setups by hand.

+Note: With the exception of one struct, all of the code in the transaction graph subsystem is exported.

 ##### Exports